 Lives and works in Johannesburg, South Africa.

 Sibande’s work was recently included in Radical Revisionists: Contemporary African Artists Confronting Past and Present at Moody Centre for the Arts – Rice University in Houston, USA in 2020.
 In 2019 Sibande presented her first UK solo exhibition of new works, titled I came apart at the seams, at Somerset House in London, UK.
 The exhibition opened in collaboration with 1-54 Contemporary African Art Fair.
-Sibande’s works were recently included in the 14th Curitiba Biennale in Curitiba, Brazil; The Ampersand Foundation Award 21 years celebration exhibition curated by Gordon Froud at the University of Johannesburg Art Gallery (JAG), as well as the N’GOLA Festival of Arts, Creation, Environment and Utopias in Sao Tome and Principe in Central Africa; the group exhibition Made Visible: Contemporary South African Fashion and Identity at the Boston Museum of Fine Art; as well as in the 2019 Havana Biennale in Havana, Cuba.
+Sibande’s works were included in the 14th Curitiba Biennale in Curitiba, Brazil; The Ampersand Foundation Award 21 Years Celebration Exhibition curated by Gordon Froud at the University of Johannesburg Art Gallery (JAG), as well as the N’GOLA Festival of Arts, Creation, Environment and Utopias in Sao Tome and Principe in Central Africa; the group exhibition Made Visible: Contemporary South African Fashion and Identity at the Boston Museum of Fine Art; as well as in the 2019 Havana Biennale in Havana, Cuba.

 Sibande has exhibited her work extensively within group shows, and was included, most notably, in: Desire, Narratives in Contemporary South African Art at the 54th Venice Biennale, as part of the South African Pavilion in Venice, Italy in 2011; From Pierneef to Gugulective: 1910-2010 at the Iziko South African National Gallery, Cape Town, South Africa in 2010; and L’exposition du Festival Mondial des Arts Nègres in Dakar, Senegal, also in 2010.
 Sibande’s work forms part of prominent public and private collections including: the Smithsonian National Museum of African Art in Washington D.C, USA; the Iziko South Africa National Gallery in Cape Town, South Africa; the Spencer Museum of Art, University of Kansas in Kansas, USA; the Museum of Contemporary Photography in Chicago, USA; the MAC/VAL Musée d’Art Contemporain du Val-deMarne in Paris, France; the Toledo Museum of Art in Toledo, USA; Virginia Museum of Fine Art in Richmond, USA and Fonds Régionaux d’art Contemporain in Marseille, France.